felixnyamweya/wpsso-schema-json-ld/README.md

 <ul>
 <li>Extends the features of WPSSO Pro (requires a licensed WPSSO Pro plugin).</li>
-<li>WPSSO Pro already integrates with many 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version of WPSSO, and are automatically loaded if/when the supported plugins and/or services are required.
+<li>WPSSO Pro integrates with many 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version of WPSSO, and are automatically loaded if/when the supported plugins and/or services are required.

 <ul>
 <li><strong>WPSSO Pro Integrated 3rd Party Plugins</strong>